-- demand for our products and services may decline, making it difficult to grow assets and income; - if the economy is unable to substantially reopen, and high levels of unemployment continue for an extended period of time, loan delinquencies, problem assets, and foreclosures may increase, resulting in increased charges and reduced income; - collateral for loans, especially real estate, may decline in value, which could cause loan losses to increase: - our allowance for credit losses may have to be increased if borrowers experience financial difficulties, which will adversely affect our net income; - a worsening of business and economic conditions or in the financial markets could result in an impairment of certain intangible assets, such as goodwill or our servicing assets; - the net worth and liquidity of loan guarantors may decline, impairing their ability to honor commitments to us; - as the result of the decline in the Federal Reserve Board's target federal funds rate to near 0%, the yield on our assets may decline to a greater extent than the decline in our cost of interest-bearing liabilities, reducing our net interest margin and spread and reducing net income; - a material decrease in net income or a net loss over several quarters could result in a decrease in the rate of our quarterly cash dividend; - litigation, regulatory enforcement risk and reputation risk regarding our participation in the Paycheck Protection Program and the risk that the Small Business Administration may not fund some or all PPP loan guaranties; - our cyber security risks are increased as the result of an increase in the number of employees working remotely; - FDIC premiums may increase if the agency experiences additional resolution costs; and - the unanticipated loss or unavailability of key employees due to the outbreak, which could harm our ability to operate our business or execute our business strategy, especially as we may not be successful in finding and integrating suitable successors.
+- demand for our products and services may decline; - if the economy is unable to substantially reopen, and high levels of unemployment continue for an extended period of time, loan delinquencies, problem assets, and foreclosures may increase; - collateral for loans, especially real estate, may decline in value, which could cause loan losses to increase; - our allowance for credit losses may have to be increased if borrowers experience financial difficulties: - a worsening of business and economic conditions or in the financial markets could result in an impairment of certain intangible assets, such as goodwill or our servicing assets: - the net worth and liquidity of loan guarantors may decline, impairing their ability to honor commitments to us; - a material decrease in net income or a net loss over several quarters could result in a decrease in the rate of our quarterly cash dividend; - litigation, regulatory enforcement risk and reputation risk regarding our participation in the Paycheck Protection Program and the risk that the Small Business Administration may not fund some or all PPP loan guaranties; - our cyber security risks are increased as the result of an increase in the number of employees working remotely; - FDIC premiums may increase if the agency experiences additional resolution costs; and - the unanticipated loss or unavailability of key employees due to the outbreak, which could harm our ability to operate our business or execute our business strategy, especially as we may not be successful in finding and integrating suitable replacements.

-In addition, we set forth certain risks in our reports filed with the U.S. Securities and Exchange Commission, including, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2019, our Quarterly Reports on Form 10-Q, and Current Reports on Form 8-K that we will file hereafter, which could cause actual results to differ from those projected.
+In addition, we set forth certain risks in our reports filed with the U.S. Securities and Exchange Commission, including, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2020, our Quarterly Reports on Form 10-Q, and Current Reports on Form 8-K that we will file hereafter, which could cause actual results to differ from those projected.
 We undertake no obligation to update such forward-looking statements except as required by law.